 Special considerations for short-nosed dogs

 Brachycephalic breeds are dogs with a short nose and flattened face.
-Some examples are pugs, boxers, and bulldogs to name a few.
+Some examples are pugs, boxers, and American bulldogs to name a few.
 This particular breed is at a higher risk of breathing problems due to narrow airways.

 If your dog falls into this category, you’ll want to be especially mindful of certain symptoms.
 It can be harder for brachycephalic breeds to get the needed air to cool and calm them after play or heat exposure.
 If sneezing accompanies any of these symptoms, you may need intervention.
 Cooling your dog can help, but your vet might give oxygen or sedatives depending on the situation.

 Reverse sneezing is a harmless condition where a dog pulls air into the nose instead of pushing it out.
 The reverse sneeze will sound like a loud, prolonged snort.
 You might think your dog has something caught in the back of his throat.